 Director of the Center for Accessibility and Disability Resources

-Kendra received her Bachelor and her Master of Social Work degrees at Missouri State University in Springfield, Missouri.
+Kendra received her Bachelor and her Master of Social Work degrees at Missouri State University in Springfield.
 Her background is in counseling, working with the K-12 population, as well as adults with mental health/substance abuse disorders.

 Kendra began working at Saint Louis University in January 2016.
 Her favorite thing about working at SLU is having the opportunity to connect with students.
 Kendra enjoys spending time with loved ones, cooking, reading, being outdoors and traveling.

 Myles received his Bachelor of Arts in Education at Saint Louis University and his Master of Arts in Student Personnel Administration, with a concentration in disability in higher education, at Saint Louis University.
 Before attending graduate school, Myles was a high school special education teacher for the Special School District of St. Louis County.
 He has a background in case management, transition planning, and data tracking for students with disabilities.

 Myles joined the Center for Accessibility and Disability Resources as a graduate assistant in the fall of 2019 and was hired as a coordinator in the fall of 2020.
 His favorite part of working at SLU is connecting with the students and seeing their development as they gain valuable experiences in the college environment.
 Myles spends his free time going to the gym, visiting his family in Chicago and spending time as a dad with his two kids, Jane and Clark.